FAQ

 How are Tournament Ranking points calculated?

-Each official KCS tournament win is worth 50 points.
+Each official KCS tournament round win is worth 50 points.
 The public Tournament Rankings display record and points so fans can follow the season race clearly.

 What does the DS6 10K cutoff mean?